Eli Maor

-Eli Maor (born 1937), an historian of mathematics, is the author of several books about the history of mathematics.
+Eli Maor (אלי מאור; born 4 October 1937) is a mathematician and historian of mathematics, best known for several books about mathematics and its history written for a popular audience.
 Eli Maor received his PhD at the Technion – Israel Institute of Technology.
-He teaches the history of mathematics at Loyola University Chicago.
+He taught history of mathematics at Loyola University Chicago.
 Maor was the editor of the article on trigonometry for the Encyclopædia Britannica.